-Alzheimer’s disease is the most common form of dementia in people age 65 and over.
-In fact, the Alzheimer’s Association has released a 2018 Alzheimer’s Disease Facts and Figures report, and one major finding is that approximately 5.7 million individuals in the United States currently have Alzheimer’s Disease.
-By 2050, this number is expected to reach approximately 13.8 million Americans (Alzheimer’s Association, 2018).
+Alzheimer’s disease is by far the most common form of dementia.
+In fact, the Alzheimer’s Association has released a 2020 Alzheimer’s Disease Facts and Figures report, and one major finding is that approximately 5.8 million individuals in the United States currently have Alzheimer’s Disease.
+By 2050, this number is expected to reach approximately 13.8 million Americans.
+Other important Alzheimer’s disease statistics:

-While there are several causes of AD, it can be quite difficult to determine the exact reason an individual is inflicted with the disease.
+While there are several causes of AD, it can be quite difficult to determine the main reason an individual gets the disease.
 That said, there are several risk factors for developing Alzheimer’s disease, such as age, family history, diet, and head trauma.
 For more information about risk factors and causes of AD, click here.

-Alzheimer’s disease strikes certain parts of the brain first.
-The limbic system – primarily the hippocampus – is attacked first, then the cerebral cortex, then the brain stem, causing each structure to lose its function in turn.
-The symptoms of Alzheimer’s disease that occur are a direct result of sequential damage to the brain:
+Alzheimer’s disease strikes certain parts of the brain.
+The limbic system – primarily the hippocampus – is attacked first; then the cerebral cortex; then the brain stem.
+Each structure loses its function in turn.
+The symptoms of Alzheimer’s disease are a direct result of sequential damage to the brain:

-1. Limbic system (which contains the hippocampus) damage impairs a person’s memory and causes mood swings.
+1. Limbic system damage impairs a person’s memory and causes mood swings.
 (The limbic system is located under the cerebral cortex).

-2. Cerebral cortex (part of the cerebrum) damage results in trouble controlling emotional outbursts.
+2. Cerebral cortex (part of the cerebrum) damage causes trouble controlling emotional outbursts.
 People at this stage may need help with daily living activities, such as eating, shaving, dressing / undressing, and combing one’s hair.

 3. Brain stem damage late in AD impairs organ function, including the function of the heart, lungs, and various other bodily processes.

 For more information regarding structural changes to the brain of an individual with dementia, click here.